 Who we are

-Enable Leisure and Culture (company number 9487276) is a not for profit social enterprise established in October 2015 to manage leisure, sports, arts and cultural services for Wandsworth Council.
+Enable Leisure and Culture is a not-for-profit organisation, company no. 09487276, and registered with the Charity Commission (no. 1172345).
+Established in October 2015 to manage leisure, sports, arts and cultural services for Wandsworth Council.
 We’re an organisation committed to ‘doing things differently’, putting health, wellbeing and community at the centre of everything we do.

 At Enable Leisure & Culture we believe everyone can live a healthier, happier life through leisure and cultural activities.
 We’re an organisation currently applying for charitable status and delivering leisure and culture services on behalf of Wandsworth Council.
 We aim to enrich lives and strengthen communities through leisure and culture.